These Moms’ Hilarious Quotes Express What Women Really Think About Swimsuits

 Long story short?
 Moms everywhere agree: “You can’t discipline in this!”
 Hensley said.

 Then, Hensley and Smedley expressed what we’re all thinking when we put on a swimsuit.
-(By the way, these are the most common swimsuits mistakes you’re making—and how to fix them!)

 “This gives me four complete butt cheeks,” Smedley said.